I originally wrote this back in 2010, but it gets a new raft of hits each year, usually around the start of Ramadan – which began at the weekend.

 YES.
 Snow can easily stop a test, or prevent it from going ahead.
 It doesn’t matter how you phrase the question, or who you ask, if there is snow then the test could easily be affected.
 They tell you all this when you book it.

-It doesn’t matter if it’s 1818, 1918, 2018, or any other date.
+It doesn’t matter if it’s 1821, 1921, 2021, or any other date.
 If there is snow on the roads and/or it is icy then your test may well be cancelled.
-It doesn’t matter what you, your instructor, or your mum or dad says.
+It doesn’t matter what you, your instructor, or your mum or dad says, or – in 2021 – that there’s a long waiting list for test dates due to COVID.
 It is up to the test centre to decide.

 Why was my driving test cancelled because it snowed?